Port of Karachi: History

 The British were concerned about Russian expansion towards the Arabian Sea, so in 1839 they occupied Karachi and later the whole of the Sindh.
 The port served as a landing point for troops during the First Afghan War.
 A number of British companies opened offices and warehouses in Karachi and the population increased rapidly.
 By 1852, Karachi was an established city with a population of 14,000 and a prosperous overseas trade.

 The modern port began to take shape in 1854, when the main navigation channel was dredged and a mole or causeway was constructed to link the main harbour with the rest of the city.
 This was followed by construction of Manora breakwater, Keamari Groyne, the Napier Mole Bridge and the Native Jetty Bridge.
 The construction of the wharves started in 1882, and by 1914 the East Wharf and the Napier Mole Boat Wharf were complete while 1927 and 1944, the West Wharf, the lighterage berths and the ship-repair berths were constructed between 1927 and 1944.

 By 1899 Karachi was the largest wheat and cotton exporting port in South Asia.
 The period between 1856 and 1872 saw a marked increase in trade, especially during the American Civil War when cotton from Sindh replaced American cotton as a raw material in the British textile industry and the opening of the Suez Canal in 1869.
 Karachi was an important military base during the First World War (1914–18) because it was the first British Raj port of call for ships coming through the Suez Canal and was the gateway to Afghanistan and the Russian Empire.
 Karachi was again a military base and port for supplies to the Russian front during the Second World War (1939–1945).
 In 1947, the British left the region and India and Pakistan were formed.
 In 1974, a bunch of terrorists seized a Greek ship and held the Greek crew for a number of hours.
 They wanted the Greek government to meet their demands.
 After this, the hostages were released and the terrorists fled the country.

+In November 2025, Pakistan's first-ever standardised bunkering operations began at Karachi Port.